-Gotham follows a young Bruce Wayne after the death of his parents, but before he became the vigilante known as Batman.
+Gotham is another very underrated DC TV series.
+The show follows a young Bruce Wayne after the death of his parents, but before he became the vigilante known as Batman.
 Along with Bruce, we also have other popular characters like Catwoman and Poison Ivy.
 The two of them are on their own, fighting to survive in the streets of Gotham.
 Another one of the main characters is James Gordon, a young police officer who we later know as one of Batman’s partners.

-Gotham faces all kinds of threats; at the show’s beginning, the most prevalent threat comes from the two main mafia families.
+Gotham faces all kinds of threats; the most prevalent threat comes from the two main mafia families at the beginning of the show.
 The Falcone and Maroni families have been at war for quite some time, and they are the two most powerful mafia families in Gotham.

 13. Doom Patrol (IMDb score: 7.8)

-Doom Patrol follows the members of a group that the Chief put together.
 The Chief is a medical doctor who helps out those shunned by society.
-He helped the members out by treating them and letting them stay at his mansion.
+He helped the members of the so-called Doom Patrol out by treating them and letting them stay at his mansion.
 He decided to form a group out of the five individuals he stumbled upon.

 The first member we are introduced to is Jane, who suffers from a dissociative identity disorder.
 After that came Rita Farr, whose body turns into a gelatinous state, Larry Trainor, who holds an entity of negative energy inside of him; and finally, Cliff Steele, who was turned into a robot after he survived a car crash.